MickyDowns/deep-theano-rnn-lstm-car/README.md

 ## learnings

-The coursework I've taken in statistical and computational methods have helped.
-However, in academic cases the dots are often pre-connected... you knew a positive outcome was possible.
-It was just a matter of figuring out how.
+Coursework in statistical and computational methods helped here.
+However, in academic cases the dots are often pre-connected... you know a positive outcome is possible.
 That's not the case here.
 That gap was instructive for me.
 So, I'll pass along some of the key learnings:

-* importance of tight linkage between inputs (what the model sees/hears and is, therefore, capable of responding to), outputs (the levers the model controls to improve its performance), the objecive function, and the cost function (the deviation from the objective function).
-Think like a machine.
-What are you seeing.
+* Importance of tight linkage between inputs, outputs, objecive function, and cost function.
+Seems obvious to say that the networks can only learn from stimuli they can observe, can only change levers they control, and can only improve if they understand what's valuable.
+So, when designing the network for a layer **think like a machine**.
+Would you know what lever to pull based on the incoming data stream and a numeric reward?

-* complexity breakthrough by choosing deeper network
+* **Frames speed learning.** The current networks do are not using LSTM (Long Short Term Memory).
+LSTM was specifically developed to enable networks to learn from prior experience.
+The networks used here have short term memory in that each prediction is based on joining states from the last two or three moves.
+This roughly halved training time.

-* learning gain using frames
+* Run the **cost-benefit on network depth**.
+Initial "speed" and "hunt" models using two-hidden layers couldn't handle the complexity of a. reading sensors, b. reading lower model decisions, c. deciphering 3-D objective functions.
+Performance declined.
+Adding a third hidden layer enabled these models (at some cost to processing speed) to improve survivability.
+In contrast, 3 hidden layer "turn" and "acquire" models overfit the data.
+Increasing regularization in these models by a. dropping hidden layers and b. introducing dropout, improved survivability.

-map its environment, develop an search plan, then search its environment looking for specific objects. the environment using its camer  to search that environment, then to search the Further, I wanted the drone  had three distinct objectives.
-'This project uses
+* **Use domain experience.** In a layered network like this the simplier the objective function at each layer the better chance you'll have of the layers working together.
+However, that's not always the case.
+The "speed" model was implemented first with a simple survival goal (i.e., same as turn: reward = min(sensor_lengths)), second with a more complex 3D goal for slowing in traffic.
+Given training < 700k frames, the more complex objective function significantly outperformed (2x) the simplier.

 ## to run for your first time